seunggookim/seunggookim/README.md

-## Hi there, it's SG 👋
+## Hi there, it's Seung-Goo! 👋

 - 🧠 I’m a cognitive neuroscientist specializing in auditory perception by training.
 - 🎶 Before that, I had an education in Western musical composition.
 - 🤖 I'm currently interested in how computational models can help us understand how musical information is processed in evoking emotions in our brains.
-- 📛 My first name (승구) reads [/sɯŋgu/](http://ipa-reader.xyz/?text=/s%C9%AF%C5%8B-gu/&voice=Joey), of which the first vowel may be difficult to guess from its Romanization.
-For the sake of unambiguity, I used to ask those who could not learn this Korean vowel to call me "SG" (Es-Gee).
-Sometimes "SG" sounds okay to me.
-But other times I do appreciate it when people make efforts and finally learn it.
-I just believe a "true nerd" 🤓 knows how to read IPA and musicians have good ears.
+- 📛 My first name ("Seung-Goo" in the [Revised Romanization of Korean](https://en.wikipedia.org/wiki/Revised_Romanization_of_Korean); "승구" in the [Korean alphabet](https://en.wikipedia.org/wiki/Hangul)) reads [/sɯŋgu/](http://ipa-reader.xyz/?text=/s%C9%AF%C5%8B-gu/&voice=Joey) in the [International Phonetic Alphabet](https://en.wikipedia.org/wiki/International_Phonetic_Alphabet), of which the first vowel may be difficult to guess from its Romanization.
+I think "Sng-Gu" might be easier, like the famous "Andy Ng".
+To avoid embarrassment, I used to ask those who could not learn this Korean vowel to call me "SG" (Es-Gee).
+Mostly "SG" sounds okay to me.
+But other times I do appreciate it when my colleagues and friends make efforts to learn it.
+I just believe a "true nerd"🤓 knows how to read the IPA and musicians🎹 have good ears.
-- 🤬 Oh yes, apparently, I love venting.
+- 🤬 Oh yes, apparently, I love ranting.

 <!--
 **seunggookim/seunggookim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.